 But the danger with a machine is that it appears mechanical.
 Audiences must still care about the story.
 It’s not enough that we laugh at the tricks and preposterous characters because there’s a real danger that story becomes lost in the style.
 Luckily, this production avoids the traps.
 It tells the story efficiently and engages you emotionally despite yourself.
 I know this because even I, a jaded old theatre hack, still turned my head to look for the terrifying hound at the crucial moment, even though I knew it was only a sound effect.
 In my defence, it was a good sound effect.

 Lister and Johnson have most of the fun with Lister’s goggle-eyed yokel nearly stealing the show.
 Johnson’s Cecile comes a close second and the developing love affair between Lister’s Sir Henry Baskerville and Cecile cuts through the action and is entirely believable.
 Kane gives us Watson, around whom everything revolves, but he is by no means a stooge, especially when he gets a revolver.

 As for COVID-19 safety, about a third of the seats were occupied, which is full capacity under the current rules.
-We were also asked to wear our masks throughout the performance and in the bars and leaving the auditorium during the interval and at the end was carefully managed to maintain social distancing.
-I recently read that when audiences are closely packed together a sort of emotional transference takes place, our heart rates fall into line and the laughter is infectious.
-It must be doubly hard to play this sort of piece to a socially distanced audience.
+We were also asked to wear our masks throughout the performance, in the bars, while leaving the auditorium during the interval and at the end – and it was all carefully managed to maintain social distancing.
+I read recently that when audiences are closely packed together a sort of emotional transference takes place, our heart rates fall into line and the laughter is infectious.
+It must be doubly hard to play this sort of piece to a socially distanced crowd.